mirzabilal25/Water-Reservoir-Problem/README.md

 The problem works for 1 year data, if you want to run for your analysis, please load the data and run the program.
-Number of runs, number of iteraions, population size and number of variables can be change in the OptimizationDemo file
+Number of runs, number of iteraions, population size and number of variables can be change in the OptimizationDemo file The paper is published with title "Large scale reservoir operation through integrated meta-heuristic approach" in Memetic Computing, 2021.